zoroswap/zoroswap/README.md

 cargo run --release --bin spawn_pools
 ```

-It will print out pool id (at the start of program output).
+It will print out pool id (at the end of program output).
 Put it into corresponding entry `pool_account_id` section in `config.toml` file.

 ### 4. Run the server